ome/omero-documentation/omero/sysadmins/config.rst

 to accept *at least* as many, preferably more, connections as this value.

-The related values omero.threads.max_threads and omero.threads.background_threads do *not* need to be increased by the same amount.
-A system will be more stable if background_threads is less than max_threads and max_threads is less than poolsize.
+The related values omero.threads.min_threads and omero.threads.background_threads do *not* need to be increased by the same amount.
+A system will be more stable if background_threads is less than min_threads and min_threads is less than poolsize.

 Default: `10`